How is a short squeeze of GameStop related to the DRS?

 There is a gigantic problem at the heart of the financial system.
 Retail investors are directly registering GameStop in particular because it is suspected that many more shares of GameStop (and many other stocks) exist than there should be.
 Once investors collectively direct register all 304 million existing GameStop shares (referred to as “locking the float”), this will undeniably and beyond-a-shadow-of-a-doubt expose the rampant corruption of Wall Street to the SEC, the Department of Justice, and the world.

 Since retail investors learned about this secret weapon against corruption last year, they began direct registering (transferring their shares from brokers to the Direct Registration System) back in September 2021.
-As of August 7th, 2022.
-71.3 million shares have been direct registered, or “locked”.
-As of April 30th 2022, per Bloomberg, short interest is 15.5M or 23.89% of float.
+As of March 22nd 2023.
+76 million shares have been direct registered, or “locked”.
+This equates to 25% of the entire company.

 All 304 million shares being direct registered would show that market participants have been egregiously participating in an unholy trinity of naked short selling, share lending, and failing-to-deliver those shares to artificially inflate the supply of shares in existence (which lowers the price based on supply and demand).
 If this is starting to sound vaguely like counterfeiting, that’s because it essentially is - phantom shares is a term coined to distinguish this practice from physically counterfeited shares.
 The DTCC is the only organization that has any idea how many shares are held by each broker, yet they’re a private entity that is owned by banks and all of their chair members are part of financial institutions.